aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Course - 5 - Put It All Together Prepare for a Cloud Security Analyst Job/Module - 2 README.md

 ### **Overview**

 **The Capstone Project** is the final module in the **Google Cloud Cybersecurity Certificate** program.
-It brings together everything you’ve learned across the previous courses, allowing to apply your **cloud security knowledge and technical skills** to a realistic, hands-on security scenario.
-This module represents the culmination of the Google Cloud Cybersecurity learning journey, designed to apply theory to practice in a realistic cloud environment.
+It brings together everything you’ve learned across the previous courses, allowing the application of **cloud security knowledge and technical skills** to a realistic, hands-on security scenario.

 In this module, step into the role of a **cloud security analyst** and respond to a simulated **data breach** at a fictional organization, *Cymbal Retail*.
 The project challenges you to analyze the incident, contain threats, remediate vulnerabilities, and create a detailed incident report.
 This experience mirrors the kind of work you’ll perform in professional cybersecurity roles and serves as a **portfolio-ready project** to demonstrate your job-readiness.